modsognir/kobayashi/README.md

 Also, initially when starting this project at Railscamp New Zealand on Mount Cheeseman (where, seriously, 80% of it got written), @vertis and
-@modogsnir for pointing out basic issues shoulder surfing my code and generally amusing, yet helpful, heckling.
+@modsognir for pointing out basic issues shoulder surfing my code and generally amusing, yet helpful, heckling.

 Last and not least, the very lovely and amazingly patient